 The Arts Plaza celebrates Dogpatch's artistic spirit and its industrial heritage by creating a public outdoor "art gallery" for large-scale installations and performances.
 The Arts Plaza also serves as the starting point of an emerging "19th Street Green Corridor" that connects Esprit Park to the future Crane Cove Park at Pier 70.

 Another goal of the Arts Plaza is to create a "third place" where neighbors and visitors can gather to engage art, get a coffee, and build community.
 The "third place" is a concept defined by Ray Oldenburg in The Great Good Place:

-The Arts Plaza is being developed by a team of public and private partners.
-In 2014, BUILD, the developer of adjacent residential development 650 Indiana Street, engaged Build Public, a local non-profit focused on creating, funding, and maintaining successful public space, to guide the creation and management of the Arts Plaza.
-Build Public has been working closely with the Dogpatch Neighborhood Association (DNA), the Eastern Neighborhoods Citizens' Advisory Committee (ENCAC), the Civic Design Review Committee of the San Francisco Arts Commission (CDRC), SF Planning, SF Public Works, and other city and community entities to shepherd the Plaza through concept, design, funding, permitting, and construction.
-Additionally, Build Public is assembling a coalition of arts groups and neighborhood stakeholders to form the Friends of Dogpatch Arts Plaza, a non-profit stewardship organization to ensure the long term maintenance and programming of the Plaza.
+The Arts Plaza has been developed by a team of public and private partners.
+In 2014, BUILD, the developer of adjacent residential development O&M, engaged CMG Landscape Architecture and Build Public, a local non-profit dedicated to empowering communities to create and sustain great public space, to guide the creation and management of the Arts Plaza.
+Build Public worked closely with the Dogpatch Neighborhood Association (DNA), the Eastern Neighborhoods Citizens' Advisory Committee (ENCAC), the Civic Design Review Committee of the San Francisco Arts Commission (CDRC), SF Planning, SF Public Works, and other city and community entities to shepherd the Plaza through concept, design, funding, permitting, and construction.
+Additionally, Build Public has assembled a coalition of arts groups and neighborhood stakeholders to form the Friends of Dogpatch Arts Plaza, a non-profit stewardship organization to ensure the long term maintenance and programming of the Plaza.

 To learn more "under the hood" details about DAP, please check out: